YagoBiermann/hello-world-script/README.md

     git push -u origin main

 ### Step three
-- Now you must configure a scheduled task on Windows 10 to run the script everyday in a specific time
+- Now you need to configure a scheduled task on Windows 10 to run the script everyday in a specific time
 - For this, press **Windows key + R** and type it **taskschd.msc**

 ![open taskschd.msc](https://i.imgur.com/vxqRqeN.png)